Aeonss/StitchTool/README.md

 ## 🔨 &nbsp; Installation
 * Make sure you have [Java 8 or above](https://jdk.java.net/archive/) installed.
 * Download the jar file from the <a href="https://github.com/Aeonss/StitchTool/releases/latest/">latest release</a> and run it with Java.
-* Any denoising or upscaling requires [Waifu2X-Caffe](https://github.com/lltcggie/waifu2x-caffe/releases/latest/).
+* Any denoising or upscaling requires [Waifu2X Caffe](https://github.com/lltcggie/waifu2x-caffe/releases/latest/) or [Waifu2X Vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan/releases/latest).

 ## 🚀 &nbsp; Features
 * Stitch together **any** amount of images either vertically or horizontally.